Stremio/addon-helloworld/README.md

 your url is: https://perfect-bird-96.localtunnel.me
 ```

-In which case you should use `https://perfect-bird-96.localtunnel.me/manifest.json` as your Add-on Repository URL
+In which case you should use `https://perfect-bird-96.localtunnel.me/manifest.json` as your Add-on URL

 Step 7: result